Sandra Ruddick

 Sandra Marlene Ruddick (née Anderson; September 3, 1932 - October 10, 2017) was an American artistic gymnast.
 She competed at the 1956 Summer Olympics with the best individual result of 46th place on the vault and uneven bars.
-Sandra was married to Robert Ruddick Jr and had 3 Children; Dave Ruddick, Kathi Ruddick-Waite, and Robert Ruddick.
-She remarried Al John, she has a step-son Leo and Step daughter MaryAnn.
+She was married to Robert Ruddick Jr and had three children: Dave Ruddick, Kathi Ruddick-Waite, and Robert Ruddick.
+She later married Al John, with whom she had a son, Leo and a daughter, MaryAnn.
 In 2012 she was inducted into the Indiana Gymnastics Hall of Fame.